 - Plastic food storage containers (including the ones labeled BPA-free).

 - Skincare products (soap, lotion, sunscreen, deodorant, perfume).

 - Toothpaste (including kids’ toothpaste).

 It’s obviously bad if the product you ingest, or rub or spray on your skin, is estrogenic.
 But it’s also important to understand that these chemicals can leach from plastic into whatever the plastic comes in contact with (e.g., food and beverages).

 While that “leaching” is more prevalent at high temperatures, at least one study has shown that most plastics also leach estrogenics at room temperature.

-I’ll go into much more detail in an upcoming article that explains the dangers of estrogen-like chemicals in our environment, and the effort my wife and I have been making to remove as many of them from our household as possible (which has turned out to be an expensive and time-consuming undertaking).
+I go into much more detail in my article that explains the dangers of estrogen-like chemicals in our environment, and a YouTube video I recorded the outlines the specific changes my wife and I have been making to remove as many of them from our household as possible (which has turned out to be an expensive and time-consuming undertaking).

 For now, here’s an overview of the actions we’ve taken so far:

 - Stop using plastic food storage containers and water bottles.

 - Swap out all skincare products that contain estrogenics, fragrances and other toxins.